maruoss/polynomial-feature-learning/grid_plotter/README.md

 # Learning simple functions with 10 Neurons

-Instructions on how to reproduce the gridplot of the toy examples in our paper "Polynomial Feature Learning".
+Instructions on how to reproduce the gridplot of the simple functions in our paper "Polynomial Feature Learning".

 ## Getting started